Breathing new life into Bodie

 Bodie resembled the wild, typical western mining camp with numerous shootings and hangings.
 When a family moved to the infamous mining town, a girl wrote in her diary, “Goodbye God.
 I am going to Bodie.”

-Now, time may be slowly ticking away for Bodie, but for the volunteers and the foundation, keeping a piece of Americana alive is a goal so people, contrary to the little girl who moved there more than a hundred years ago, keep returning to see history carve out a new future.
+Now, time may be slowly ticking away for Bodie, but for the volunteers and the foundation, keeping a piece of Americana alive is a goal so that people, contrary to the little girl who moved to there more than a hundred years ago, keep returning to see history carve out a new future.